DOGE28/Zerto-Upgrade-Tutorial/README.md

 > It is highly suggested to also setup authentication through Keycloak at this point, but it is not required.
 See the [Authentication](#Authentication) section to see if your organization should leverage additional authentication methods.

 ## Migration Tool

 >[!IMPORTANT]
+> Before proceeding, please verify you have completed all of the [Pre-Migration](#pre-migration) steps to ensure the migration goes smoothly!

+>[!IMPORTANT]
 > This is where you will want to take snapshots of both the Windows and Linux ZVMs. ***We **HIGHLY RECOMMEND** taking snapshots!*** There is a process to restore the Windows ZVM in the event of failure, but a snapshot is much easier and more convenient.